Kristi Kang

-Kristi Lynn Kang (née Bingham, born March 24, 1984) is an American voice actress affiliated with Funimation.
+Kristi Lynn Kang (née Bingham, born March 24, 1984) is an American former voice actress.
 She has provided voices for a number of English-language versions of Japanese anime films and television series.
 She voiced Kyoka Kanejo in B Gata H Kei Yamada's First Time, Levy McGarden in Fairy Tail, Shoko Uemura in Rideback, and Miharu Shimizu in Baka and Test.
-Besides being a voice actor, she is a yoga instructor in the Arlington and Mansfield, Texas area.
+Besides having been a voice actor, she is a yoga instructor in the Arlington and Mansfield, Texas area.